-- Eurail: While they don’t offer a specific student discount, any person under the age of 26 can get a youth pass which is good for 35% off the adult fee.
+Eurail: While they don’t offer a specific discount, any person under the age of 26 can get a youth pass which is good for 35% off the adult fee.
 Detail here.

-- General Motors: When buying a GM car make sure to get the Student Discount when financing the purchase.
+General Motors: When buying a GM car make sure to get the College Discount when financing the purchase.
 The cool thing about it is that you can combine it with any current incentives GM is offering.

-- Travelers Insurance: Travelers also offers a student discount if you maintain a “B” average.
+Travelers Insurance: Travelers also offers a great discount if you maintain a “B” average.
 Must be a full-time student and between the age of 16 and 25.

-- Cinemark Theaters: Check this list of all the Cinemark theaters in the U.S. that offer a student discount.
+Cinemark Theaters: Check this list of all the Cinemark theaters in the U.S. that offer a discount.
 Who doesn’t love a cheap night at the movies?
-Student ID is required to get your discount.
+ID is required to get your discount.

-Chicago Art Institute: While not free, the Chicago Art Institute offers a nice 20% discount to students.
+Chicago Art Institute: While not free, the Chicago Art Institute offers a nice 20% discount.

-- Met Opera in NY: Sign-up for Student Discounts and save up to 25% off the face value.
+Met Opera in NY: Sign-up for Awesome Discounts and save up to 25% off the face value.

-- Regal Theaters: Many Regal locations offer student discounts on select shows.
+Regal Theaters: Many Regal locations offer discounts on select shows.